harvard-lts/drs-pdfa-conversion/README.md

 ### Input options:
 -i -- Path to input file or directory containing multiple input files for conversion.<br>
 -o -- (optional) The sub-directory withing the 'output-dir' property into which the converted files will be placed.
-This directory will be created if necessary.
+This directory will be created if necessary.<br>
--v -- Display the version of the application.
+-v -- Display the version of the application.<br>
 -h -- Display simple help text for the application.